pmndrs/zustand/docs/migrations/migrating-to-v5.md

 )
 ```

-It will not be the case in v5, and you need to explicitly set the state after the creation.
+In v5, this is no longer the case, and you need to explicitly set the state after store creation.

 ```js
 // v5